carderne/moz-offgrid-data/README.md

 Results in ~29,000 clusters (vs ~7000 for USAID RtM).

+Ultimately, clusters are exported from QGIS as GeoJSON for uploading to Mapbox.
+May be necessary to re-export with GeoPandas and/or delete the CRS line (since GeoJSON is always WGS84).
+What about right-hand rule?

 ### Attributes to add to clusters
 - [x] Province (admin 1)
 - [x] District (admin 2)